RGM-84 Harpoon Block II

 Harpoon Block II expands the capabilities of the Harpoon anti-ship weapon.
 Harpoon Block II is capable of executing both anti-ship and land-strike missions.

-To strike targets on land and ships in port, the missile uses GPS-aided inertial navigation to hit a designated target aim point.
+To strike targets on land and ships in port, the missile uses a GPS-aided inertial navigation system (INS) to hit a designated target aim point.
 The 227 kilogram blast warhead delivers lethal firepower against a wide variety of land-based targets, including coastal defence sites, surface-to-air missile sites, exposed aircraft, port/industrial facilities and ships in port.

 For anti-ship missions, such as open-ocean and near-land, the GPS/INS eliminates midcourse guidance errors en route to the target area.
 Improved navigation solutions combined with launch system advancements allows a high hit probability against ships very close to land or travelling in congested sea lanes.